 The company understands that reputation, credentials, and references are vital for consumers now entering the new mortgage marketplace.
 Since established, the early predictions of VMG have come to fruition and their clients are enjoying the benefits.
 Currently very few mortgage providers in the US primary mortgage market are positioned exclusively under the wholesale lending operational channel without the influence of credit lines or bank priorities.
 Vantage believes that their positioning, combined with the most experienced originators working exclusively for the client, results in better loan pricing and execution.
-Vantage is now proud to be one of the highest customer-rated mortgage providers in Oregon and Washington State.
+Vantage is now proud to be one of the highest customer-rated mortgage providers in Oregon, Washington & Idaho.

 Vantage Mortgage Group is one of the few “true” Mortgage Brokers left in the Pacific Northwest.
 What does yourposition mean as a consumer entering the primary mortgage marketplace and why is it so important?
 That’s a good question that many don’t want you to know the answer to….